-Nestled away in the hills of the South Moravia region of Czech Republic and just a few kilometers away from the border to Austria is one of the most under the radar romantic getaways we have encountered, Mikulov.
+Nestled away in the hills of the South Moravia and just a few kilometers away from the border to Austria is one of the most under the radar getaways we have encountered: Mikulov, Czech Republic.

 From Mikulov, you can drive to Lednice and Valtice in about 20 minutes.
 Also, even closer to Mikulov are the really small towns of Klentnice and Pavlov.

-We will break down each destination below and what makes each place so special.
+We will break down what to do in each destination below and what makes each place so special.

 After learning a bit about the history from inside the tomb you can make your way up to the terrace of the Dietrichstein tomb for an excellent view of Mikulov Square, Holy Hill, the castle, and the nearby hills including the remains of the goat castle.